 As any credible scholar will point out, these verses were inconsistent with the legal practice that actually occurred in OT culture.
 What often took place was the practice of ransoming: the monetary payment for one’s crimes.
 One who committed, for example, one of the crimes above would be considered to forfeit his son’s life.
 However, it did not mean his son was executed, rather, the offender could ransom his son’s life by making a payment and/or agreeing to an alternative (often less severe) punishment.
 This was usually decided by the courts.

 A Biblical example can be seen in Exodus 21:29-30.
-At first, it deals with an ox goring another person to death due to negligence of the owner.
+At first, it deals with an ox goring another person to death due to the negligence of the owner.
 The penalty stated in verse 29 is death, yet straight after, verse 30 says this, “If there be laid on him a sum of money, then he shall give a ransom of his life whatsoever is laid upon him.“

-Of course, there were times where these laws were literally enforced.
+Of course, under extreme circumstances, there were times where these laws were literally enforced.
 Numbers 35:31, for example, specifically forbids a ransom payment for the life of a murderer.
-There are other examples elsewhere, but these laws are only enforced for the worst crimes, such as murder and treason, and often if the laws were repeatedly broken, so it can be argued that cases such as these were the exception rather than the rule.
+There are other examples elsewhere, but these laws are only enforced for the worst crimes, such as murder and treason, and often only if the laws were repeatedly broken, so it can be argued that cases such as these were the exception rather than the rule.